callmeEthan/fbx_reader/README.md

 * animation only skeletal (not strict)

 I tested this asset only using fbx 7400 version exported from Blender.
-Look out for any error when exporting fbx using Blender, sometime it fail to calculate tangent or something, this script will fail when reading undefined value.
+Sometime it fail to calculate tangent or something, this script will fail when reading undefined value.
+Also stuck in a loop sometime for some reason.

 **Please direct any issues you may have to the [original author](https://github.com/alsekond/fbx_reader), I don't know how to fix it.**
 ### Credits